sunpy/sunpy/docs/how_to/manipulate_grid_lines.rst

 .. _how-to-manipulate-grid-lines-in-image-plots:

-Manipulate Grids Lines in Image Plots
+Manipulate Grids Lines when plotting Map with WCSAxes
 =====================================

 Turning Off Helioprojective Grid
 --------------------------------

-By default `sunpy.map.Map.plot` draws a grid tracing the lines of helioprojective latitude and longitude, as below::
+By default `sunpy.map.GenericMap.plot` draws a grid tracing the lines of helioprojective latitude and longitude, as below::

     >>> import matplotlib.pyplot as plt